Dijon Bourgogne-franche-comte, France Travel Guide

 Closer interaction with locals and city life.
 Slower pace of travel.

-Dijon offers effective public transportation for city movement and outstanding walking/cycling routes for close-up exploration.
+Dijon offers effective public getting around for city movement and outstanding walking/cycling trails for close-up exploration.

 For exploring the wider Burgundy region, car rental has convenience, but research parking and driving rules beforehand.